 "Pretty?"
 Len snorted.
 "She's goddamned stunning.
 I'd like a piece of that myself."

 "Thank you for sharing.
 And the drinks haven't even begun to flow yet."
-Chapel could hear the tartness in her voice, saw Jim watching her with a knowing glint in his eye.
+Chapel could hear the tartness in her voice and saw Jim watching her with a knowing glint in his eye.
 "Smart.
 Beautiful.
 She has it all."

 "No, she doesn't," Jim said, his grin growing more lopsided.
 "She doesn't have me."